-Editor’s Note: From 2007 to 2011, Mel Maurer filled the position of Roundtable historian.
+Editor’s note: From 2007 to 2011, Mel Maurer filled the position of Roundtable historian.
 During Mel’s tenure as historian, each Roundtable meeting opened with a ‘history brief’ presented by Mel, each ‘brief’ providing a small glimpse into a less-explored corner of the story of the Civil War.
 This page collects the history briefs from the 2010-2011 Roundtable season.
 Following Mel’s tenure as historian, his successors likewise presented history briefs at the beginning of each Roundtable meeting.
-Their history briefs are also on the Roundtable website, each history brief on a separate web page.
+The history briefs that were written by Mel’s successors are also on the Roundtable’s website, each of those history briefs on a separate web page.

 I have to admit that there was a time in my life, when I heard that slaves escaped the South by an Underground Railroad, I thought they all took the subway.
 (Not really.)